LCAV/dsp-labs/docs/chapters/4/granular_synthesis/2/implementation.md

 #### User parameters

 The parameters that need to be set by the user are:

 1. Grain length in milliseconds.
 2. Percentage of grain that overlaps with adjacent grains.
 3. The pitch shift factor.
 In this exercise, we will limit ourselves to values below 1.0 for downward pitch shifts.

 From the first two parameters and the sampling frequency, we need to determine:

 1. The grain length in samples.
 2. The stride length in samples.

 {% hint style='working' %}
-TASK 1: Inside `utils.py`, write a function `ms2smp` to convert a length in milliseconds to a length in samples, given a particular sampling frequency.
+TASK 1: Inside `utils.py`, complete the function `ms2smp` (below) to convert a duration in milliseconds to a duration in samples, given a particular sampling frequency.

-_Hint: use the template below._
 {% endhint %}

 ```Python